It’s been one week since WebinarJam 4.0 launched!

 Step 2.
 Paste that tracking code/pixel into a GTM container, and in return GTM will give you an embeddable code.

 Step 3.
-Embed the GTM embeddable code into WJ/EW as showed in the screenshot below.
+Embed the GTM embeddable code into WJ/EW as showed in the screenshot above.

 Anyway, now that we have covered the overall process, let’s cover the specifics.

 It’s beyond the scope of this article to explain how to operate the GTM interface and functionality, but we’d like to touch on one particular topic many of our customers have asked us about: How to effectively track goals (for example registrants) if our webinar pages (for example the Thank You page) share the same base URL for all webinars?

 Here’s how you do it: you need to create a combined rule inside GTM! (this combo-rule is the key concept in this process).